Samsung Galaxy Z Flip release date, price, news and features

 The Samsung Galaxy Z Flip was announced on February 11, when Samsung held its big smartphone event for the first half of the year - Unpacked - and where we're expecting to see the Samsung Galaxy S20 range, so it’s an obvious candidate.

-It's costing $1,380 and will be available in the US on February 14.
+The foldable will have a launch price of $1,380 / £1,300 and will be available in the US and UK on February 14.
 Global pricing and availability are unclear, but we expect announcing later.

+The Z Flip will come in three shiny colors: Mirror Purple, Mirror Black, and Mirror Gold.

 Samsung Galaxy Z Flip design and display